lightspeedwp/lsx-give-payfast-gateway/readme.txt

 For help with add-ons from LightSpeed, use our support package plan.

-= Where can I report bugs or contribute to the project? = Bugs can be reported either in our support account or preferably on the LSX PayFast Gateway for Give [GitHub repository](https://github.com/lightspeeddevelopment/lsx-give-payfast-gateway).
+= Where can I report bugs or contribute to the project? = Bugs can be reported either in our support account or preferably on the LSX Banners [GitHub repository](https://github.com/lightspeeddevelopment/give-payfast).

-= The LSX PayFast Gateway for Give plugin is awesome!
+= The PayFast Gateway for Give plugin is awesome!
 Can I contribute? = Yes you can!
-Join in on our [GitHub repository](https://github.com/lightspeeddevelopment/lsx-give-payfast-gateway)
+Join in on our [GitHub repository](https://github.com/lightspeeddevelopment/give-payfast)

 = I need custom functionality for this plugin.
 Can you build it? = Yes.
 Just send us a message via [contact form](https://www.lsdev.biz/contact/) with precise information about what you require.

-== Screenshots ==
-1. Backend

-== Upgrade Notice ==
-Upgrade for the latest stable fixes

 == Changelog ==

-= 1.2.1 =
-* DEV - Changed Prefixes

 = 1.2 =
 * Removed Email Sharing Option